DP Design: Maximum Subarray

 has a sum of 5.

-In the previous article Sliding Window Algorithm Framework Explained, we mentioned that to use the sliding window algorithm, you should ask yourself a few questions:
+In the previous article Detailed Explanation of Sliding Window Algorithm, we discussed that when using the sliding window algorithm, you should first ask yourself:

-I previously thought that the sliding window algorithm couldn't be used for this problem because, under the condition of including negative numbers in the sum of nums
+I previously thought that the sliding window algorithm couldn't be applied to this problem, because when summing nums

-, it seemed impossible to determine when to expand or shrink the window (similar to Problem 560 explained in Prefix Sum Exercises).
-However, inspired by reader comments, I realized that this problem can indeed be solved using the sliding window technique, though some cases are quite intricate and not easy to think of.
+with negative numbers, it seems impossible to determine when to expand or shrink the window (similar to problem 560 in the Prefix Sum Exercises).
+However, inspired by readers' comments, I realized that this problem can indeed be solved using the sliding window technique, although some cases are quite intricate and not easy to think of.

-Therefore, I believe the sliding window solution can be considered as an extension of thinking.
-For similar problems, it's still better to approach them with dynamic programming/prefix sum techniques, as these methods allow for more template-based problem-solving.
-Below, I will explain these three solutions in turn.
+Therefore, I believe the sliding window solution can serve as a way to broaden your thinking.
+When actually encountering similar problems, it is still easier to solve them using dynamic programming/prefix sum approaches, following a more template-like thinking process.
+Below, I will explain these three solutions one by one.